kristianmandrup/middleware/README.md

 ## Aborting

-You can abort further mw-component executin by the runner, simply by issuing `abort!` in the mw-component.
+You can abort further mw-component execution by the runner, simply by issuing `abort!` in the mw-component.
+This will also set the runner `success` to false.

 ```LiveScript
 mw.base.run = ->